pac4j/play-pac4j/README.md

 See a [full example here](https://github.com/pac4j/play-pac4j-scala-demo/blob/master/app/modules/SecurityModule.scala).

 `http://localhost:8080/callback` is the url of the callback endpoint, which is only necessary for indirect clients.
-The `PlayCacheSessionStore` is defined as the implementation for the session store: profiles will be saved in the Play Cache.

 Notice that you can also configure a specific `HttpActionAdapter` to handle specific HTTP actions (like redirections, forbidden / unauthorized pages) via the `setHttpActionAdapter` method of the `Config` object.
 The default available implementation is the `DefaultHttpActionAdapter`, but you can subclass it to define your own HTTP 401 / 403 error pages for example.